WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_tool.md

 ![hobot_img_pub](./image/demo_tool/show.png )

-### Introduction to Video Publishing
+### Usage of a video

 Read the video.list file locally, obtain the paths of the video files in the list file, and publish them in a loop.
-First, use the image codec module to decode the video stream into NV12 format images, and then use the image codec module to compress and encode the images into JPEG format for display on the web end of the PC.
+First, use the image codec module to decode the video stream into NV12 format images, and then use the image codec module to compress and encode the images into JPEG format for display on the web of the PC.

-#### Horizon RDK Platform
+#### Horizon RDK

 ```shell
 # Configure tros.b environment